-- Labor and employment - We representation our long-term care and senior living clients in employee disputes, advise on compensation for executives, directors, and officers, and assist with drafting and implementing HR policies and procedures.
+- Labor and employment - We represent our long-term care and senior living clients in employee disputes, advise on compensation for executives, directors, and officers, and assist with drafting and implementing HR policies and procedures.

-- Litigation - McDonald Hopkins attorneys have experience in assisting long-term and senior living clients litigation matters relating to employment, breach of contract actions, white collar defense, antitrust litigation, commercial litigation, intellectual property litigation, product liability, tort, and corporate compliance.
+- Litigation - McDonald Hopkins attorneys have experience in assisting long-term and senior living clients with litigation matters relating to employment, breach of contract actions, white collar defense, antitrust litigation, commercial litigation, intellectual property litigation, product liability, tort, and corporate compliance.

 - Mergers, acquisitions/sales, joint ventures, and other consolidations and combinations - Our lawyers have extensive experience assisting clients with recapitalizations, mergers, sales/acquisitions, joint ventures, and other forms of consolidations and combinations of businesses.
-We often take the lead in strategic planning, due diligence, negotiation of transactions, financing arrangements, licensure and regulatory compliance.
+We often take the lead in strategic planning, due diligence, negotiation of transactions, financing arrangements, licensure, and regulatory compliance.

-- Payor disputes and reimbursements - The firm provides counsel to providers in payment controversies with private and commercial payors before the fiscal intermediaries, the Provider Reimbursement Review Board, Recovery Audit Contractors, Administrative Law Judges and Medicaid Integrity Contractors.
+- Payor disputes and reimbursements - The firm provides counsel to providers in payment controversies with private and commercial payors before the fiscal intermediaries, the Provider Reimbursement Review Board, Recovery Audit Contractors, Administrative Law Judges, and Medicaid Integrity Contractors.
 We regularly advise clients on reimbursement matters, represent them in negotiations with payors and assist clients in the review and negotiation of hardware/software and billing contracts.
-We advise clients extensively regarding Medicare, Medicaid, TriCare and commercial reimbursement matters.
+We advise clients extensively regarding Medicare, Medicaid, TriCare, and commercial reimbursement matters.

-- Real estate - The firm assists clients in real estate matters related to formations, sales, acquisitions, leasing and related financing matters, including providing counsel in all types of financings where real estate is the collateral, working with local agencies regarding zoning, and obtaining the necessary approvals from state and local governmental agencies.
+- Real estate - The firm assists clients in real estate matters related to formations, sales, acquisitions, leasing, and related financing matters, including providing counsel in all types of financings where real estate is the collateral, working with local agencies regarding zoning, and obtaining the necessary approvals from state and local governmental agencies.

 - Restructurings and workouts - We provide a multi-disciplinary approach to the problems that are inherent in a restructuring of a long-term care and senior living facility.
 We have experience in a broad range of insolvency-related issues, including sales of distressed businesses, refinancing, workout and bankruptcy, both in the for-profit and nonprofit sectors.

-- Risk assessment and management - We offer a comprehensive set of services, including reviewing expenses, contracts between providers and third parties, operations, policies and procedures.
+- Risk assessment and management - We offer a comprehensive set of services, including reviewing expenses, contracts between providers and third parties, operations, policies, and procedures.

 - Tax-exempt matters - Our attorneys work with a variety of nonprofit organizations, including providers and professional associations.
 We assist tax-exempt providers with matters such as the structuring of business relationships with private individuals or taxable entities and the limitations imposed on contracts for use or management of facility space constructed or improved with the proceeds of tax-exempt bonds, assist clients in establishing tax exempt foundations, and have served as hospital counsel for several tax-exempt bond issuances.
 In addition, we have significant experience representing nonprofit clients before the IRS.
-Our attorneys have assisted 501(c)(3) health systems in obtaining IRS Office approval of evolving healthcare structures.
+Our attorneys have assisted 501(c)(3) health systems in obtaining IRS office approval of evolving healthcare structures.